dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 ## Data binding

 The user should be able to specify the size of their pizza.
-Add markup to the body of the dialog for a slider that let's the user specify the pizza size.
+Add markup to the body of the dialog for a slider that lets the user specify the pizza size.

 ```html
 <form class="dialog-body">